 |Application deadline||January 15|

 |SAT/ACT scores must be received by||January 15|

-The student-faculty ratio at James Madison University is 16:1, and the school has 31.4 percent of its classes with fewer than 20 students.
-The most popular majors at James Madison University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Communication, Journalism, and Related Programs; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 91.2 percent.
+The student-faculty ratio at James Madison University is 16:1, and the school has 32.2 percent of its classes with fewer than 20 students.
+The most popular majors at James Madison University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Communication, Journalism, and Related Programs; Social Sciences; and Liberal Arts and Sciences, General Studies and Humanities.
+The average freshman retention rate, an indicator of student satisfaction, is 91.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 James Madison University offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 James Madison University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at James Madison University, 51 percent have cars on campus.
 Alcohol is permitted for students of legal age at James Madison University.

 At James Madison University, 35.6 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $7,405.